 - Designing the high-efficient cooling system to dissipate all of the heat within smaller systems.

-Flexibility is key with a combo-box architecture.
+Flexibility is key with powertrain integration.
 With so many options, you can explore this design at any level.